carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 Entities in the `impl` file should never have visibility keywords.
-If they are forward declared in the `api` file, they use the declaration's visibility; if they are defined in the `impl` file, they are implicitly `private`.
+If they are forward declared in the `api` file, they use the declaration's visibility; if they are only present in the `impl` file, they are implicitly `private`.

 #### Granularity of libraries